reml-lab/mhl-framework/README.md

 ### 3.1 Using Kibana

-Kibana can be accessed from the web portal or directly at <server_ip>:9803.
+[Kibana](https://www.elastic.co/kibana/) can be accessed from the web portal or directly at http://<server_ip>:9803.
 If you are viewing this page from a machine running the server, you can access it using this link: http://localhost:9803.
 Users who are familiar with Kibana can set an index pattern and use the provided data discovery and dashboarding tools to inspect the data stored in elastic search.

 A base configuration file is also provided at this link: https://raw.githubusercontent.com/reml-lab/mhl-framework/main/mhl-server/mhl-services/kibana/export.ndjson.
 The file can also be found in the cloned repo in mhl-server/mhl-services/kibana/export.ndjson.
-To load the configuration, follow these steps:
+To load the base configuration, follow these steps:

 1. Open the Kibana Saved Objects page by going to http://<server_ip>:9801/app/management/kibana/objects.
 If you are viewing this page from a machine running the server, you can access it using this link: http://localhost:9803/app/management/kibana/objects.
 2. Click the Import link at the top right of the page.
-3. Drag and drop a copy of the export.ndjson file onto the file import area.
+3. Drag and drop a copy of the export.ndjson configuration file onto the file import area.
 4. Click the Import button.

-Once these step are compelte, you will have access to a basic dashboard for displaying data streamed from the reference Android application.
+Once these step are compelte, you will have access to a basic dashboard for displaying data streamed from the reference Android application and index patterns enabling the use of Kibana data discovery features.

+## Using Jupyter

+The Jupyter server provides a notebook interface for interacting with ElasticSearch and Kafka data using Python.
+An example notebook is included in ElasticSearch.ipynb that queries the ElasticSearch data store for collected data streamed from the reference Android app.
+The included Python ElasticSearch library is https://elasticsearch-py.readthedocs.io/en/v7.13.1/.
+The included Python Kafka library is https://kafka-python.readthedocs.io/en/2.0.1/.